Winners of 2020 US-Ireland Research Innovation Awards announced

 Microsoft DreamSpace, Boston Scientific Clonmel and Ulster University/Avellino win

-Eddie Cullen, MD, commercial banking, Ulster Bank; Minister Simon Harris; Mark Redmond, CEO, American Chamber; Carin Bryans, president, American Chamber; Seamus Hand, managing partner, KPMG.
-Photograph: Chris Bellew /Fennell Photography 2020
+Eddie Cullen of Ulster Bank; Minister for Innovation Simon Harris; Mark Redmond of American Chamber; Carin Bryans of American Chamber; and Seamus Hand of KPMG.
+Photograph: Chris Bellew/Fennell Photography

 Microsoft DreamSpace, Boston Scientific Clonmel and Ulster University/Avellino have been announced as the winners of the 2020 US-Ireland Research Innovation Awards.

-Professor of personalised medicine at Ulster University Tara Moore said the award would not have been possible without the support of Avellino USA and their “dedication to developing partner diagnostics and therapeutics for these rare genetic eye diseases”.
+Tara Moore, professor of personalised medicine at Ulster University, said the award would not have been possible without the support of Avellino USA and their “dedication to developing partner diagnostics and therapeutics for these rare genetic eye diseases”.

-Cathriona Hallahan, managing director, Microsoft Ireland, said DreamSpace has proven to be a catalyst for change in STEM education.
+Cathriona Hallahan, managing director of Microsoft Ireland, said DreamSpace had proven to be a catalyst for change in stem (science, technology, engineering and mathematics) education.

 “The programme’s unique approach to learning has helped to equip over 40,000 young people and teachers across the island of Ireland with the coding, AI and computational thinking skills they need to participate fully in our digital world,” she said.